Annie Lab @ HKU School of Future Media

 Staff

-Cherry is a teaching assistant at HKU Journalism and works as one of the two supervising editors.
-She joined the university in June 2020.
+Cherry joined the university in June 2020.
 Before beginning a career in teaching fact-checking, Cherry was a senior radio reporter at Radio Television Hong Kong (RTHK), covering healthcare policies and medical news.
 Cherry started her journalism career as a newspaper reporter at Mingpao.

-Masato is an associate professor of practice at HKU Journalism and also the founder of ANNIE.
-He specializes in misinformation ecosystem research, news literacy education, fact-checking practice, and press freedom studies, with a strong regional focus on countries in the Asia-Pacific.
+Masato specializes in misinformation ecosystem research, news literacy education, and fact-checking practice, with a strong regional focus on countries in the Asia-Pacific.
 Before joining HKU, Masato worked as a reporter for CNN International.
+He is also the founder of ANNIE.

 Student reporters

 All stories featured on our website are written by HKU students who work in shifts Monday through Friday under the editorial guidance of the faculty members.
-About half a dozen students are involved in fact-checking every week.
+About eight to ten students are involved in fact-checking every week.

-Each of our stories carries a byline that shows reporters’ names.
-For a sensitive story, however, we use the “Annie Lab Team” byline for security concerns.
+Each of our stories has a byline showing reporters’ names.
+Due to security concerns, however, we use the “Annie Lab Team” byline for a sensitive story.

 Finance

-Annie Lab’s operation is tied to credit-bearing journalism courses at the University of Hong Kong, a publicly funded tertiary institution.
-ANNIE donates a certain amount of money annually to the Journalism and Media Studies Centre in order to support its journalism teaching activities.
+Annie Lab’s operations are integrated into credit-bearing journalism courses at the University of Hong Kong, a publicly funded tertiary institution.

-HKU Journalism accepts direct donations from external funders, and Annie Lab received the following financial support specific to the newsroom operation.
+The School of Future Media accepts direct donations from external funders, and Annie Lab has received the following financial support in the past.

 In 2020